MicrosoftDocs/azure-docs/includes/dns-about-records-include.md

 ## About records

 Each DNS record has a name and a type.
 Records are organized into various types according to the data they contain.
 The most common type is an "A" record, which maps a name to an IPv4 address.
-Another type is an "MX" record, which maps a name to an email server.
+Another type is an "MX" record, which maps a name to a mail server.

 Azure DNS supports all common DNS record types, including A, AAAA, CNAME, MX, NS, SOA, SRV, and TXT.
 SOA record sets  are created automatically with each zone.
 They cannot be created separately.
 Note that SPF records should be created by using the TXT record type.
 For more information, see [this page](http://tools.ietf.org/html/rfc7208#section-3.1).